 to maintain at least a 3.0 GPA and all STA-21(N) OC's are expected to maintain at least a 3.5 GPA.

 - Tutoring is provided for free by the unit for both calculus and physics classes, and a Study Hours program is in place to assist students who are struggling with any class.

 Emphasis in and support for physical fitness:

-to maintain a PFA score of Excellent or (for Marine Options) a PFT score of 275.
+to maintain a PFA score of Excellent or better (Navy Option) or a PFT score of 275 or better (Marine Option).